retired-guy/WiiM-Mini-7-1024X600-Waveshare/README.md

 !!!!!!!!!!!

+Create a micro-SD card with the Raspberry Pi OS-Lite Buster distro using the instructions on the RPi site

+With the SD card still on your computer:

 Waveshare Wiki https://www.waveshare.com/wiki/7inch_LCD_for_Pi

-edit config.txt per the Wiki for Buster
+edit /boot/config.txt on the SD card per the Wiki for Buster

 download Waveshare driver and copy to /boot/overlays directory on the SD card